 Coastal and marine resources are experiencing unprecedented stresses.
 Increasing coastal populations, development pressure and habitat loss, commercial fishing pressure, polluted runoff and invasive species all threaten the 95,000 miles of U.S. coastline.
-Sea Grant works to address these issues through research, education and outreach.
+Sea Grant works to address these issues through research, education, and extension.

 What is Sea Grant?